jamescherti/minimal-emacs.d/README.md

 Consult offers a suite of commands for efficient searching, previewing, and interacting with buffers, file contents, and more, improving various tasks.

 Embark integrates with these tools to provide context-sensitive actions and quick access to commands based on the current selection, further improving user efficiency and workflow within Emacs.
-Together, they create a cohesive and powerful environment for managing completions and interactions.
+Together, they create a cohesive environment for managing completions and interactions.

 ![](https://github.com/minad/consult/blob/screenshots/consult-grep.gif?raw=true)